panta-123/eic-iam/README.md

 * Docker and Docker Compose installed on your deployment machine.
 * A registered hostname for your deployment, e.g., `myhost.jlab.org`.
 * A host certificate and a JSON web key generated as described below.
+* Make sure port 443 is open to outside from hostmachine

 **Deployment Steps:**